Home

 The Setter Stone, Eday

-Known as the Stone o' Setter, this standing stone is seven feet wide at the base and at over 15 feet high (4.5 metres), is one of the tallest megaliths in Orkney.
+The Stone o' Setter is seven feet wide at the base and, at over 15 feet high (4.5 metres), is one of the tallest megaliths in Orkney.

-Surrounded by ancient chambered cairns, the Setter Stone stood in an area that was of some sacred significance to the islanders of prehistoric times.
+Surrounded by ancient cairns, the Setter Stone stands in an area that was of some significance to the islanders of prehistoric times.

 This laird first dug a massive hole to house his monolith, before piling up earth to form a slope by the hole.
-The stone was laid on its side on this ramp with the intention of rocking it until the stone final slid into place.
+The stone was laid, on its side, on the ramp, with the intention of rocking it until the stone final slid into place.

-However, despite their efforts the stone wasn't shifting.
-The men didn't have the strength to push it upright.
-So to help overbalance the seesawing stone, the laird asked his wife to climb out and sit on the other end of the stone, hanging over the deep pit.
+However, despite the their efforts, the laird's men couldn't shift the stone.
+They just didn't have the strength to push the megalith upright.
+So, to help overbalance the see-sawing stone, the laird asked his wife to climb out and sit on the other end of the stone - the end hanging over the deep pit.

-As the rocking motion of the stone grew greater, the faster the wife jumped and the harder the laird's men pushed.
-Then, with a shriek the laird's wife overbalanced and fell down into the socket hole.
-Scant seconds later the stone crashed down on top of her.
+As the rocking motion of the stone increased, the faster the wife jumped and the harder the laird's men pushed.
+Then, with a shriek, the laird's wife overbalanced and fell down into the socket hole.
+Seconds later, the stone crashed down on top of her.